SobieskiCodes/rewrite-photopicker/README.md

-albumlist *al,list - Lists all albums in the server info - Displays custom text set by owner of the bot set [content/title](message) ~ - Change the title/content from "I Chose..." "you asked.." can be blank
+albumlist *al,list - Lists all albums in the server info - Displays custom text set by owner of the bot set [content/title](message) ~ - Change the title/content from "I Chose..." "you asked.." can be blank To set the content/title to the title/description from imgur use the setup below:
+['album title', 'Album Title'] title must be set to one of those; ~set title album title ['description', 'Description'] content needs to be set to one of those; ~set content description
 ```

 ### Requirements